GPL-3: Hidden Danger in Your Code

 As GNU’s quick guide to the GPL-3 license explains, the license focuses on free software remaining free.
 The problem that bites companies on the behind, however, is the requirement that code built with GPL-3-licensed packages must open-source that code.

-For any company with proprietary information in their code, this is a nightmare.
+For any company with proprietary information in its code, this is a nightmare.
 You might be in an industry where open-sourcing your code is impossible or even illegal.
-It's a non-starter for most organizations.
+It’s a non-starter for most organizations.

 Accidentally developing with packages that include licenses and then failing to open-source can get your organization into legal trouble.
 The noted Artifex v.
 Hancom decision was an example of a real company paying out real damages for violating the terms of the GPL-3 license.
 No employee wants their organization to go to court over their code.

 A common assumption is that offering Software as a Service (SaaS) means that the GPL nightmare won’t apply to your organization, because you’re not “distributing” the software.
 But this isn’t quite true.

 And you know that when you “distribute” software that uses GPL-3-licensed libraries, you need to open-source all of that code.
 And other licenses, like AGPL-3, are even more strict.

 ProGet’s License Detection and Blocking Lets You Skip the Headache